Spinus psaltria psaltria, P. p. hesperophilus

-Winter: The seven accepted records are scattered across the state.
-In the west, a male was at a Scottsbluff, Scotts Bluff Co feeder 19 Feb 2008 and possibly the same bird 15 Mar 2008, one was at Oliver Reservoir, Kimball Co 18 Mar 2020, and one was reported without details at a Morrill, Scotts Bluff Co feeder 13 Jan 2002 by an experienced observer.
+Winter: The 13 accepted records Nov-Feb are scattered across the state.
+In the west, a male was at a Scottsbluff, Scotts Bluff Co feeder 19 Feb 2008, and one was reported without details at a Morrill, Scotts Bluff Co feeder 13 Jan 2002 by an experienced observer.
 A green-backed male was in Keith Co 14 Dec 2019.
 One in a Lincoln Co yard 18 Jan-17 Feb 2018 was photographed, and another was photographed in a different Lincoln Co yard 16 Feb 2018.
 An extraordinary record, both for location and date, was of a green-backed male photographed attending a Murray, Cass Co feeder from around 26 Nov 2016 through 14 Jan 2017.
 Perhaps even more extraordinary, almost certainly the same bird returned 6 Nov 2017, but the saga continued as this bird was with Pine Siskins at the same feeder 4-7 May 2018.
 A bird with a black cap and greenish back “probably” this species was near Gibbon, Buffalo Co 16 Nov 1996 (Silcock 1996).
 In winter 2020-2021, there were three reports: one was near Gering, Scotts Bluff Co 20 Dec, 1-2 at an Ogallala, Keith Co feeder Jan, and one at a Morrill Co feeder 9 Jan.
 A pair was at a Buffalo Co feeder 19-20 Jan 2023, and probably one of these was there 24 Mar 2023.

-In recent years (1995-2012), the breeding range has expanded north, with overwintering now occurring in Colorado (Willoughby and Watt 2020), suggesting that more such records might be expected in Nebraska.
+In recent years (1995-2012), the species’ breeding range has expanded north, with overwintering now occurring in Colorado (Willoughby and Watt 2020), suggesting that more such records might be expected in Nebraska.
 There are two winter records for Wyoming, in 2006-2007 and Dec 2007 (Faulkner 2010).

 NC: Nature Center